 The history of CMS is a clear trend toward more advanced features and a more integrated user experience, which often manifests as comprehensive marketing suites or digital platforms.
-As Celerity points out, customers today expect more: They expect a smooth, consistent, and personalised experience across all platforms.
+As Celerity points out, customers today expect more: They expect a smooth, consistent, and personalized experience across all platforms.

 That is one of the main reasons why digital experience platforms—which manages user experience across different digital touchpoints in the customer journey—are now evolving into digital experience clouds.